KevJohBer/The-Coffee-Spot/README.md

 ### Code Used

-The Product and Order models were inspired by the CI Boutique Ado tutorial
+The Product and Order models were inspired by the CI Boutique Ado project

+The subscriptions were made with help of this [tutorial](https://www.youtube.com/watch?v=Bq5lR5WQNOw)

+Having profile models with default information was also inspired by the CI Boutique Ado project

 ### Media

+Coffee cup image was taken from [cityPNG](https://www.citypng.com/photo/21638/coffee-cup-tea-white-silhouette-icon-transparent-png)